Interstate 695 (Maryland): 21st century

-At exit 33 (I-95/John F. Kennedy Memorial Highway), both highways had crossed over themselves so that all through traffic was on the left side of the road with left-hand entrance/exit ramps connecting the crossover sections.
-This interchange was replaced in 2014 by a more conventional flyover ramp interchange, as part of the I-95 expansion project under construction since 2007, eliminating the left-turn ramps and I-95's double crossovers.
+At exit 33 (I-95/John F. Kennedy Memorial Highway), both highways had crossed over themselves so that through traffic was on the left side of the road with left-hand entrance/exit ramps connecting the crossover sections.
+This interchange was replaced in 2014 by a more conventional flyover ramp interchange as part of the I-95 expansion project under construction since 2007, eliminating the left-turn ramps and I-95's double crossovers.
 The ramp from northbound I-95 to eastbound I-695 was completed in September 2008, the ramp from westbound I-695 to northbound I-95 was completed in October 2008, the ramp from northbound I-95 to westbound I-695 was completed in November 2008 (eliminating the left-hand exit), and the ramp from eastbound I-695 to southbound I-95 was completed in May 2009.
 The ramps from southbound I-95 to both westbound and eastbound I-695 were completed in June 2009 and the ramp from westbound I-695 to southbound I-695 was completed in July 2009 and the ramp from eastbound I-695 to northbound I-95 opened in August 2009.
-In addition to rebuilding these ramps, the project also add four ramps to service the HOT lanes being added to I-95.
+In addition to rebuilding these ramps, the project also adds four ramps to service the HOT lanes being added to I-95.

+In April 2024, the American Association of State Highway and Transportation Officials approved designating the MD 695 section of the beltway as I-695.

+Francis Scott Key Bridge collapse

+On March 26, 2024, the Francis Scott Key Bridge on I-695 collapsed after a ship collided with the bridge.
+The incident killed six construction workers and forced traffic to be rerouted to Interstate 895.
+Following the collapse, the section of I-695 between MD 157 (exit 43) and MD 173 (exit 1), including exit 44, was closed.
+The section will remain closed until the opening of the Francis Scott Key Bridge replacement, and in the meantime, I-695 de facto terminates at the route 695C turnaround ramp clockwise (inner loop) and MD 173 counter-clockwise (outer loop).